Pigtwo2/Acupuncture/README.md

 # Acupuncture
-The dataset will be made publicly available after the paper is accepted.
+The dataset is to be released soon.